sendhello/sendhello/README.md

 - 👋 Hi, I’m Ivan
-- 👀 I’m interested in Python and Web-Development
+- 👀 I’m interested in Python and Backend-Development
-- 🌱 I’m currently learning Airflow
+- 🌱 I’m currently learning new backend instruments
 - 💞️ I’m looking to collaborate on fulltime
 - 📫 How to reach me:
      - Telegram: @sendhello